MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 between different instancing methods and have a lot of flexibility on inputs.
 (Leaf-level has been excluded as I'm not familiar with it.)

-Lot of work has been put into this project, learned a lot about lua and i'm really happy to share it to you.
+A lot of work has been put into this project, learned a lot about lua and I'm really happy to share it with you.
 (Furthermore open-sourced)

 The project is available on GitHub here :